aws-samples/cyrustc-sample/cloudfront-s3-cognito/README.md

 This project demonstrates how to create a secure static website hosted on AWS S3, protected by CloudFront and Cognito authentication.
 It uses AWS CDK for infrastructure and React + Vite for the frontend.

+> **Note:** This solution is a pivot of the existing [`aws-samples/cloudfront-authorization-at-edge`](https://github.com/aws-samples/cloudfront-authorization-at-edge) repository.
+While the original solution leverages AWS Lambda@Edge for each page request (which introduces higher latency and lambda quota consumption), this solution instead uses CloudFront Functions for validation (add no more than 10ms).
+The token exchange process still uses AWS Lambda@Edge due to CloudFront Function execution duration limitations.

 ## Architecture Overview

 The solution implements the following architecture: